goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - **Focuses learning**: The agent learns to optimize for more predictable, near-term outcomes
 - **Mathematical stability**: Prevents infinite returns in continuing tasks

-**This complete framework is defined as the Vanilla Policy Gradient.**

-The vanilla policy gradient serves as the foundation for more advanced methods like PPO, TRPO, and A3C, which we'll explore in subsequent sections.
+All of this comprises the complete Vanila Policy Gradient Algorithm which serves as the foundation for more advanced methods like PPO, TRPO, and GRPO, which we'll explore in subsequent sections.

-"""

 ##### TRPO